Stingray light tank: Stingray II

-The Stingray's main armament is a low recoil force (LRF) version of the British Royal Ordnance L7 105 mm rifled gun installed in a well-angled and electro-hydraulically powered turret having manual backup as is usually found on tanks, together with duplicate turret controls for the gunner and the commander, providing redundancy.
-Dimensions of the turret were deliberately designed to allow it to be refitted to M41 Walker Bulldog and M551 Sheridan vehicles as an upgrade.
-The gun has optional stabilization in two axes, and eight rounds, with another 24 rounds stored in the hull.
-Complementing the main gun is a 7.62 mm co-axial machine gun with 2,400 rounds, as well as a 12.7 mm M2 Browning anti-aircraft machine gun with 1,100 rounds on the commander's hatch.
+The Stingray's main armament is a low recoil force (LRF) version of the British Royal Ordnance L7 105 mm rifled gun installed in a well-angled and electro-hydraulically powered turret having manual backup as is usually found on tanks.
+The gun has optional stabilization in two axes, and eight ready rounds, with another 24 rounds stored in the hull.
+Complementing the main gun is an M240 7.62 mm co-axial machine gun with 2,400 rounds (400 ready), as well as a 12.7 mm M2 Browning anti-aircraft machine gun with 1,100 rounds on the commander's hatch (100 ready).
 The Stingray II is fitted with 16 protective smoke grenade launch tubes, with 8 of them on each side.
-The optic system for the gunner is composed of a two-axis stabilized day/night thermal imaging system called 'Hughes Hire,' made by the company then known as Hughes Electronics, together with a laser rangefinder.
-For the commander, there is another optical system that has seven different periscopes, and there is also a repeater display for the same thermal image seen by the gunner.
+The optic system for the gunner is composed of a stabilized Hughes HIRE day/thermal night sight together with a laser rangefinder.

-The main improvements offered in the Stingray II are a more capable digital fire-control system, NBC equipment, enhanced mobility and superior target-engagement capabilities.
-The Stingray II also improves the armor to provide protection from 23 mm rounds.
+The main improvements offered in the Stingray II are a more capable digital fire-control system (from the M1A1 Abrams).
+The Stingray II also improves the armor to provide protection from 23 mm rounds over the frontal arc and side skirts.
+An appliqué armour kit can be applied in the field in two to four hours.
+This involves installing a wider track.

 Two Stingray IIs were made to showcase its weapons and equipment for demonstration to potential customers.